anomaly/prestans-docs/source/install.rst

 Unit testing
 ============

-prestans ships a `unit testing framework <https://docs.python.org/2/library/unittest.html>`_
+prestans ships a `unit testing suite <https://docs.python.org/2/library/unittest.html>`_, due to the nature of the project only the following can be reliably unit tested:

+* Prestans Data Type validation

+to run the testsuite checkout prestans via Git and use the Python unitest framework:

 .. code-block:: bash